 You are allowed to carry, possess, or use a controlled substance in certain situations, like for research purposes or under the supervision of your doctor.
 However, possession and use of said materials are deemed illegal when the substance has no legitimate use (as with heroin) or when you have no legal reason to have it.

-In these cases, you could be charged with illegal possession of a controlled substance.
-The punishment and consequences of these charges could have a major impact in your future, as we talked about above.
+You could be charged with illegally possessing a controlled substance in these cases.
+The punishment and consequences of these charges could significantly impact your future, as we discussed above.
 However, the consequences of this charge can last far beyond the legal punishment.

 What Are the Social Repercussions of a Drug Possession Conviction?

 A drug possession conviction can have serious repercussions in your life.
-A criminal record of this nature can prevent you from getting a bank or student loan.
+For example, a criminal record of this nature can prevent you from getting a bank or student loan.
 In some instances, it could also prevent a student from graduating.

 You might also have difficulty finding a job since companies do background checks.
-You definitely won’t be able to get a security clearance for federal employment.
+You definitely will not be able to get a security clearance for federal employment.
 A conviction could also cause your state licenses to be revoked.
-Your green card or visa can also be revoked due to drug possession while a felony conviction could have you deported.
+Your green card or visa can also be revoked due to drug possession, while a felony conviction could have you deported.

-How Do You Fight a Drug Possession Charge?
+How Do I Fight a Drug Possession Charge?

 Here are some of the usual strategies employed by a criminal defense lawyer in Los Angeles:

 - You can show that you have a valid prescription for the drug.
-Conversely, your lawyer can also show that the prosecutors cannot adequately prove that you do not have a doctor’s prescription.
+But conversely, your lawyer can also show that the prosecutors cannot adequately prove that you do not have a doctor’s prescription.

-- Prove that the drug or substance is not considered a controlled substance or it’s not illegal.
+- Prove that the drug or substance is not considered a controlled substance or it is not illegal.
 For instance, you might have a prescription for medical marijuana.

-- Show that you were not aware that there was a controlled substance on or near you.
-For example, your friend left his bag in your car or room and the controlled substance was in one of the pockets.
-Since you were unaware that it was there, you can’t be charged with having possession of it.
+- Show that you were unaware there was a controlled substance on or near you.
+For example, your friend left his bag in your car or room, and the controlled substance was in one of the pockets.
+Since you were unaware that it was there, you cannot be charged with having possession of it.

 - Prove that the controlled substance is not yours and belongs to another person.

-- The search and seizure that was conducted was illegal or the police officers involved have fabricated the evidence or exaggerated it.
+- The search and seizure was illegal, or the police officers fabricated or exaggerated the evidence.